Master of Arts in Theology – Apologetics

-Holy Apostles requires M.A. in Theology candidates to complete a six-credit co-requisite sequence of PHS 607 Philosophy for Theologians and DTH 600 Faith & Revelation along with a twelve credit core curriculum within the program.
+Holy Apostles College and Seminary requires M.A. in Theology candidates to complete a six-credit co-requisite sequence of PHS 607 Philosophy for Theologians and DTH 600 Faith & Revelation along with a twelve credit core curriculum within the program.
 The core courses are as follows:

 - SAS 651 Synoptic Gospels

 - DTH 751 Christology

 - MTH 611 Fundamental Moral Theology I